-- 1) Students 18 years and older: If the student does not meet with the Academic Success Coach within two school days of being contacted to create an attendance support plan, then the student will be unenrolled.
-If a student with an attendance support plan has four or more unexcused absences within the eight-day improvement period, the student will be unenrolled. - 2) Students 17 years and younger: If a student has twenty (20) consecutive full-day unexcused absences, he/she will be unenrolled.
+- 1) Students 18 years and older: If the student does not meet with the Academic Success Coach within two school days of being contacted to create an attendance support plan, then the student will be contacted for a student support meeting (SST meeting) for another level of intervention.
+If the student is not able to be reached, the student will go on the re-engaged student list.
+If a student with an attendance support plan has four or more unexcused absences within the eight-day improvement period, the student will have courses removed from his/her schedule.
+If the consecutive, consistent absences remain, the student will be recommended for a final re-engagement effort and then withdrawal and un-enrollment - 2) Students 17 years and younger: If a student has twenty (20) consecutive full-day unexcused absences, he/she will be unenrolled.

 Any student who is unenrolled and wishes to re-enroll will be allowed to re-enroll at the next term if space is available once all those on the wait list have been accepted.
+Students will reapply on the GEC website.